 A Learning Space assignment is an electronic submission method that is used for individuals to submit digital copies of their work.
-Assignment Upload areas on Learning Space can be identified by the paper-in-hand icon.
+Assignment upload areas on Learning Space can be identified by the paper and pointing arrow icon.

-Submission links for final assessment submissions follow a specific naming convention that includes the module code, the type of assessment, and how many percent of the module's overall mark it is worth.
+Submission links for final assessment submissions follow a specific naming convention that includes the module code, and the type of assessment, it will also include the percent of the module's overall mark it is worth.

 File requirements / limitations